MikelTafalla/JSClosures_Curriculum/review1_interviewQuestions/unsolved/index.md

 1.

 # How would you define closure?
-Try to explain in your own words and with an example
+Try to explain it in your own words and with an example

 1.